AI Agents in IT Operations: How Agentic AI Reduces Ticket Volume to Near Zero

 According to the World Economic Forum, fully embracing agentic AI could unlock $3 trillion in global productivity gains, equivalent to a 5% improvement in profitability.
 For IT leaders, that level of impact won’t come from resolving tickets faster, it will come from preventing the issues that create them.

-Why tickets still remain high
+Why are IT support tickets still high despite AI and automation?

 Many IT teams expected chatbots to solve the problem, but in practice, they rarely deliver in full.
 In fact, 85% of consumers feel that issues reported to a chatbot still require human support, highlighting a key gap: IT’s expectations often don’t match the employees lived experiences.
 Even when interactions feel automated, employees often see no real improvement.